justiceadamsUNI/Klein-Compiler/README.md

 ## BUILD SCRIPTS:
 -----------------------------------------------------------------------------------------
-We will have a build script that takes in several command line arguments.
+We have a build script that takes in several command line arguments.
 The file name is build_klein.sh.

 The options for build_klein.sh are